-Course code 367

-URL http://eclass.uowm.gr/courses/MECH168/

-Recommended Prerequisites • Statistics

-Course content Design, analysis and development of simulation, random

-numbers, random numbers generators and simulation sampling, statistical analysis of simulation results.
+367 Course code URL http://eclass.uowm.gr/courses/MECH168/ Recommended Statistics Prerequisites Design, analysis and development of simulation, random Course content numbers, random numbers generators and simulation sampling, statistical analysis of simulation results.
 Applications in industrial management and operations research.
 Practice on specialized simulation software.
 Fundamental system concepts, the object of a system dynamics analysis.
-Expected learning outcomes and competences to be acquired: To familiarize students with decision making techniques and tools using simulation methods in the complex industrial environment when analytical methods cannot be utilized.
-After the completion of the course the students should be able to: • understand the importance and usefulness of mathematical simulation • understand the importance and usefulness of dynamic systems • comprehend the need for mathematical simulation in problems where the analytical solution is either impossible or very difficult • develop simulation models for real problems • solve problems and find optimal solutions using simulation • statistically analyze simulation results Teaching methods Hours of Instruction 52 (Theory: 26, Exercises: 26)
+Expected learning To familiarize students with decision making techniques and outcomes and tools using simulation methods in the complex industrial competences to be environment when analytical methods cannot be utilized.
+After the completion of the course the students should be acquired: able to: understand the importance usefulness and of mathematical simulation understand the importance and usefulness of dynamic systems comprehend the need for mathematical simulation in problems where the analytical solution is either impossible or very difficult develop simulation models for real problems • solve problems and find optimal solutions using simulation statistically analyze simulation results Too obing mother da Harmond Instruction 52 (Theory 26 Errorians 26)